 For example, breakfast.
-The old adage is true: Breakfast really is the most important meal of the day.
+The adage is true: Breakfast is the most important meal of the day.

 This helps explain why a balanced, protein-filled breakfast can stave off sugar cravings and support weight loss.

-Indeed, scientists have found that eating more protein than you might get in a cereal-based breakfast increases satiety through a constellation of hormones, such as:
+Indeed, scientists have found that eating more protein than you would get in a cereal-based breakfast increases satiety through a constellation of hormones, such as the following:

 Put simply, eating protein instead of sweet carbs improves blood sugar and helps you feel satisfied.
-If you eat a protein-rich breakfast (roughly 30 grams of protein), you will feel less hungry throughout the day and eat less at lunchtime.
+If you eat a protein-rich breakfast, containing roughly 30 grams of protein, you will feel less hungry throughout the day and eat less at lunchtime.